frederikcoppens/data_management/datatypes/phenotyping.md

 # Phenotyping

 Plant phenotyping data will be stored and made available upon publication in PIPPA (https://pippa.psb.ugent.be), maintained by the VIB-UGent Center for Plant Systems Biology.
+PIPPA uses and is compliant with MIAPPE (https://github.com/MIAPPE/MIAPPE), The Minimal Information About Plant Phenotyping Experiment.

 ## Measurements